 Then you want to use some painter’s tape to tape off some stripes.
 I did different widths and wasn’t too careful about where I was placing them.
 It’s nice if it looks a bit random.

-Next up is to screw in your hooks (purchased in a pack at the hardware store) by hand.
+Next up is to screw in your hooks by hand.
 You need to apply a bit of force, and use any cracks in the driftwood to your advantage.
 I had one long crack down my piece, so I used it as a guide for my hooks.
-Just maybe hold the piece of driftwood up against the wall before screwing in the hooks, to be sure that it can still lay flat.Then it’s just a matter of hanging it up.
-I used a simple string looped around both ends of the stick and then hung it from a finishing nail, but you could also screw the stick into the wall or hang using whatever method you prefer.
-It might vary a bit depending on how sturdy you want it to be.

 Easy project, lovely result.
 Those are the best kind, don’t you think?

-If you’re looking for other jewelry organization ideas, you might want to check out the DIY gold and white jewelry stands that I still use and LOVE, the industrial style necklace holders I made out of pipe, and the chalkboard tray for organizing your smaller baubles.
+If you’re looking for other jewelry organization ideas you should check out the DIY gold and white jewelry stands that I still use and LOVE and the industrial style necklace holders I made out of pipe.

 How do you guys organize your jewelry at home?
 Ever done a project with driftwood?